 5. Lion’s Mane Immunity Boosting Properties

 For example, a study examined the effects of lion’s mane on immune health in mice.
-Results show that the lion's mane mushroom improved overall immune function in mice by aiding in cell and humoral immunity boosting.
+Results show that the lion's mane mushroom improved overall immune function in mice by boosting cell and humoral immunity.

 6. Anti-Diabetes Properties of Lion’s Mane Mushrooms

-Lion’s Mane Risks and Side Effects
+Lion’s Mane Mushroom Side Effects

-There is no research or anecdotal evidence to suggest that consuming a lion’s mane mushroom extract could be dangerous.
+There is no research or anecdotal evidence to suggest that consuming lion’s mane mushroom extract could be dangerous.

 Hericium erinaceus has been used in traditional Chinese medicine for centuries and is still popular today, and only reported adverse effects to this mushroom seem to be an upset stomach and diarrhea.

 Although these side effects are quite rare, you should start with a low dose of the mushroom in order to prevent digestive issues, especially if you’ve never used medicinal mushrooms before, as lion’s mane can have some contraindications.

 Does Lion’s Mane Interact With Medications?

 Although there is sparse research on the interactions of lion’s mane with prescription medications, the mushroom may have certain effects that could interfere with drugs for diabetes or blood clotting.

 For one, lion’s mane appears to have antiplatelet effects.
 If you’re already on blood thinners, you may want to consult with a medical professional about a potential interaction in order to avoid symptoms such as prolonged wound healing and bruising.